 The catamaran ships moor at the jetty in the harbor of Helgoland.
-The other boats drop anchor, after which you are taken to the harbor by smaller boats.
+The other boats drop anchor, after which you are taken to the port by smaller boats.

 There is a ferry back and forth between the two islands every half hour.

 Helgoland is a very popular destination, partly because you can shop tax-free.
 As a result, many day trippers go up and down by boat.
 But there is more to see and do…